 Future posts will take up how to be successful, but “speaking truth to power” is the only way I can help you not fail miserably and prevent your errors from affecting the organization/organism and the individuals you have committed to help succeed.

-What follows is a list of ways you as a C-Suite member may inadvertently cause the failure of global expansion at your company.
+What follows is a list of ways you as a C-Suite member may inadvertently cause the failure of global expansion.
 After I list them I will address each one and explain how it may lead to failure.
-In a future post I can evaluate how some of these strategies can lead to success.
+In a future post, I can evaluate how other strategies can lead to success.

-- Hire a single person and expect they will solve it.
+- Hire a single person and expect them to solve it.

 - Hire more than one person, but bury them in a group within your company without the C-level support they need to influence roadmaps and drive change.